About: Cape Sands Ballroom: Policies

 If uncertain about whether or not you possess the following skills/abilities please review the list with your doctor and obtain his/her approval prior to participating.
 If you do not feel that you can safely participate in line dancing, alternative activities to check out are aquatic exercise and seated exercise.
 Please note: the best way to begin your path to safe and fun participation is to join a class on a “restart date”.
 Please ask for info.

-The following is a skills list for all dancers.
-To see a breakdown of additional skills for levels above Absolute Beginner, please see:
+The following is a Basic Skills List for all Dancers regardless of level.
+To see a breakdown of additional skills required for levels above

 Ability to process both voice and visual cues.